 Welcome to the Mothers Against Drunk Driving® (MADD) Volunteer Program: Driven to Save Lives.
 MADD offers the Driven to Save Lives program as a comprehensive guide to strategically coordinate volunteers with the ultimate goal of strengthening MADD's mission.
 Volunteers are an integral piece of MADD's framework and imperative to increase and strengthen MADD's capacity and revenue in order to carry on MADD's lifesaving work.
 Let us do this together.

 Mission Statement

-The mission of Mothers Against Drunk Driving is to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.
+MADD's mission is to end drunk driving, help fight drugged driving, support the victims of these violent crimes and prevent underage drinking.

 History